 What is AI and how does it work?

 AI, which stands for artificial intelligence, is a broad term encompassing a wide range of technologies.
-The AIs most talked-about these days are called generative AIs or LLMs (Large Language Models).
+The AIs most talked-about these days are more specifically known as generative AIs.

 Generative AIs use a technology which allows them to generate many different kinds of content, including text, images, code, and others.